International Ocean Noise Coalition (IONC)

 More information on each issue is listed below.

-Issue 1: US Navy Undersea Warfare Training Range
+Issue 1: US Navy Undersea Warfare Training Range (USWTR)

 The stated purpose of this sonar range is to train US Navy personnel on the use of active sonar to find, track and pursue submarines in the littoral or shallow zone.
 The Navy's preferred choice for the range is off the coast of central North Carolina.
 Its second and third preferences are Virginia, near Wallops Island, and the coast of Jacksonville, Florida.